jfftck/Sqeezz_v4/README.md

 Sqeezz had been created long ago as a personal project and this is the 4th iteration of this library, but this will be the first public release.
 The earlier ones were more like revisions and will be renumbered to 0.0.1, 0.0.2, and 0.0.3, due to none of them being a release quality version and more like demos.

-This is a complete rewrite of the Sqeezz dependency management library for the current versions of Python, as the older versions were for Python 2.7 and then ported over to Python 3, which left a lot of older libraries being used and had reduced maintainability.Only supported versions of Python are supported by this library, this will be a rolling release model where version number will match the lowest Python version point release that is supported.
+This is a complete rewrite of the Sqeezz dependency management library for the current versions of Python, as the older versions were for Python 2.7 and then ported over to Python 3, which left a lot of older libraries being used and had reduced maintainability.
+Only supported versions of Python are supported by this library, this will be a rolling release model where version number will match the Python versions that is supported.
+Any released versions of Python that are still the same major version are expected to be supprted.

-> Example: Python **3.6** would be the lowest version supported by Sqeezz 1.**3.6**.x where x is the point releases for Sqeezz
+> Example: Python **3.6** would be the lowest and **3.10** would be the highest versions supported by Sqeezz 1.**36**.**310**.x where x is the point releases for Sqeezz.

 Features
 --------